-We aim to ensure all participants involved are safe, support and empowered to create a self-sustaining life for themselves and their families.
+We aim to ensure all participants involved are safe, supported, and empowered to create a self-sustaining life for themselves and their families.
 This is achieved through the provision of tools to keep women and children safe and the education of young boys and men to allow them to do so.

-• 60,000 women and children in South Africa are victims of intimate-partner violence every month (Children’s Institute at UCT)
+• 60,000 women and children in South Africa are victims of intimate partner violence every month (Children’s Institute at UCT)

 •Between 35% to 45% of children have witnessed violence against their mothers (Children’s Institute at UCT)

 Cape Town Programs